 The initial session will be an informal chat to see whether you would like to use my services.
 There will be no charge for this session

-If you decide following our chat to start sessions, my fees will be £50 for 50 minutes for individual therapy and £70 for couples therapy.
+If you decide following our chat to start sessions, my fees will be £50 for 50 minutes.

 My counselling career began in 2010 as a volunteer Counsellor for a registered Charity.
 I worked closely with young people struggling with addictions, eating disorders, anxiety disorders, self- harm and a number of personal and marital issues.
 I was also and still am a facilitator for the Marriage Preparation and Marriage Course designed by Holy Trinity Brompton and often undertook couples counselling.